-For around ten years, science blogs were multiplying on the web.
+In the 2000s, science blogs were multiplying on the web.
 In particular, science communication blogs.
-But recently a new phenomenon has exploded with the arrival of science YouTube personalities, more commonly referred to as YouTubers.
+However, in recent years another phenomenon has exploded with the arrival of science YouTube personalities, more commonly referred to as YouTubers.
 We take a look at this shift in science communication online.

 The year 2014 seems to have been the pivotal year for tipping the scales from written to audiovisual web content.
-Over the last three years, the number of science YouTube channels have increased dramatically.
+At that time, the number of science YouTube channels increased dramatically.
 At the same time certain blogs, which were part of the landscape of the web have now disappeared.
-Alexandre Moatti (a famous French science communicator) stopped publishing new items on his blog, maths-et-physique.net, in 2014 for example.
-He preferred to start his own YouTube channel, CultureGnum, in October 2016.

 Big players in web-videos

 In terms of the revenues generated, half of the video-makers foot the bill for their channel from their own pocket, whilst the others are able to subsidise themselves by monetising their channel (earning 60-80 cents per 1 000 views) or via crowdfunding such as Tipee.
-Let’s take the example of one of the rare video communicators who earns a living from his channel, Léo Grasset, the creator of Dirty Biology.
-In February 2017, 3 years after it started, his channel has over 430 000 subscribers and 20 million views.
-He also earns donations via Tipee and during the good months he manages to maintain a comfortable financial situation – equivalent to minimum wage!
-In summary, science YouTubers work for the glory.
+In summary, a lot of science YouTubers work for the glory.